iechor/docs/content/storage/_index.md

 ### Volumes

-Volumes are created and managed by Docker.
-You can create a volume explicitly using the `docker volume create` command, or Docker can create a volume during container or service creation.
+Volumes are created and managed by iEchor.
+You can create a volume explicitly using the `iechor volume create` command, or iEchor can create a volume during container or service creation.

-When you create a volume, it's stored within a directory on the Docker host.
+When you create a volume, it's stored within a directory on the iEchor host.
 When you mount the volume into a container, this directory is what's mounted into the container.
-This is similar to the way that bind mounts work, except that volumes are managed by Docker and are isolated from the core functionality of the host machine.
+This is similar to the way that bind mounts work, except that volumes are managed by iEchor and are isolated from the core functionality of the host machine.

 A given volume can be mounted into multiple containers simultaneously.
-When no running container is using a volume, the volume is still available to Docker and isn't removed automatically.
-You can remove unused volumes using `docker volume prune`.
+When no running container is using a volume, the volume is still available to iEchor and isn't removed automatically.
+You can remove unused volumes using `iechor volume prune`.

 When you mount a volume, it may be named or anonymous.
-Anonymous volumes are given a random name that's guaranteed to be unique within a given Docker host.
+Anonymous volumes are given a random name that's guaranteed to be unique within a given iEchor host.
 Just like named volumes, anonymous volumes persist even if you remove the container that uses them, except if you use the `--rm` flag when creating the container, in which case the anonymous volume is destroyed.